Bobata-constantlyafk/Laravel-pet-blog/README.md

 The website is a pet blog, where pet owners can make different threads and talk about their pets.

-Currently we're working on adding and Image to the threads.
+The website is finished and has all of the basic functionalities from every week.